 We’re not even going to bother arguing why starting a fire is fundamental in the wilderness, but you need something to start it with.

 Waterproof matches are better seeing as they’re more resistant, sometimes bigger and don’t get wet.
+Check out our piece on how to choose the best waterproof matches to give you more options.

 Along with a signaling mirror, having a whistle with you is another easy way to let people close by know where you are.
 But a whistle can also help you scare away wild animals that may consider attacking you.